krstffr/meteor-fb-feed-getter/README.md

 1. Install [Meteor](http://www.meteor.com) and [Meteorite](https://github.com/oortcloud/meteorite/) if you haven't already.
 1. Add the http package (`meteor add http`)
-1. Run `mrt add fbFeedGetter` in your meteor project.
+1. Run `mrt add facebook-feed-getter` in your meteor project.
 This package should be installed.
 1. Create a new Facebook app at [developers.facebook.com](http://developers.facebook.com) (or use one you already have).
 Take note of the app's `client_id` and `client_secret`.
 1. Do the following on the server of your app:
   1. Create a Collection where you want the posts to be stored.
 Or use one you already have.